openresty/lua-nginx-module/README.markdown

 See more complicated examples in the [ngx.ssl](https://github.com/openresty/lua-resty-core/blob/master/lib/ngx/ssl.md) Lua module's official documentation.

-Uncaught Lua exceptions in the user Lua code immediately abort the current SSL session, so does the [ngx.exit](#ngxexit) call with an error code like `ngx.ERROR`.
+Uncaught Lua exceptions in the user Lua code immediately abort the current SSL session, so does return call with an error code like `ngx.ERROR`.

 This Lua code execution context *does not* support yielding, so Lua APIs that may yield (like cosockets, sleeping, and "light threads")